 School board members are elected officials, who serve four-year terms of office.
 In addition to making a number of decisions at school board meetings, we try to keep lines of communications open with our community and represent the needs of the district before state and national representatives.

 We serve on the school board because we care about providing quality education in our community.
-You are probably here tonight because you care, too.
-We appreciate your interest and comments toward meeting that goal.

 Before making a decision on a topic, we will often schedule an informal work session prior to a regularly scheduled business meeting to get input from all interested parties.
 Your comments are most welcome at work sessions, as we consider all perspectives before making a decision during the regular board meeting.